-- For five years, I moderated a weekly Socratic philosophy group.
+- Over a period of five years I moderated a weekly Socratic philosophy group.
 This was enormous fun, and boosted my critical-thinking skills.
 I learned to listen and ask more insightful follow-up questions.
 And that’s relevant because interviewing is an integral part of the ghostwriter’s job.
 I believe that asking the right questions— and listening to the responses— just might be the secret of life.

 I live in the San Francisco Bay Area with Lynnette Rogers who’s such a good editor that I married her.